opentk/opentk.net/learn/pal2/Introduction.md

 > [!WARNING]
 > The arguments of the event callback are likely to change.

-This callback gets a few arguments, the two we are interested in right now are `type` and `args`.
+This callback gets a few arguments, the one we are interested in right now is `args`.
-`type` tells us the type of the argument we received and `args` contains data specific to the type of event.
+`args` contains data specific to the type of event and we can pattern match on a specific args type to respond to a specific event.

 To handle the quit message we will do the following: